-Unless stated otherwise in the relevant Supplement, investors should transmit cleared funds representing the subscription monies by wire instructions to the relevant accounts set out in the application form so that the monies are received in the Company's account by the Administrator by the third Business Day after the Dealing Day.
-If payment for a subscription is not received by the relevant time stipulated above, a subscription may be cancelled or the investor may be charged interest on the outstanding subscription monies at normal commercial rates.
+Investors should transmit cleared funds representing the subscription monies by wire instructions to the relevant accounts set out in the application form so that the monies are received in the Company's account by the Administrator by the relevant Valuation Point.
+In certain circumstances, the Company may deem it appropriate to require that cleared funds representing the subscription monies are received in the Company's account by the Administrator by the Subscription Cut-Off Time.
+In circumstances where cleared funds representing the subscription monies are required to be paid by the Subscription Cut-Off Time, investors will be notified of this requirement by the Company.
+If payment for a subscription is not received by the relevant Valuation Point (or Subscription Cut-Off Time, as appropriate), a subscription may be cancelled or the investor may be charged interest on the outstanding subscription monies at normal commercial rates.
 In such an event, the investor may be held liable for any loss to a Fund.